 [Added 6-15-2010 by Ord.
 No. 2010-07; amended 12-20-2011 by Ord.
 No. 2011-33; 3-19-2019 by Ord.
 No. 2019-04]

 Purpose.
 The Town Board recognizes that smoking of cigarettes and other tobacco products and inhaling vapors from an electronic delivery device are hazardous to an individual's health and may affect the health of nonsmokers/smokers when they are involuntarily in the presence of smoking.
 Reliable scientific studies assessed by credible health officials have found that secondhand tobacco smoke and the vapors exhaled by users of an electronic delivery device are significant health hazards for children, elderly people, and individuals with cardiovascular disease or impaired respiratory function.
 Air pollution caused by smoking is an offensive annoyance and irritant.
 Smoking results in serious and significant physical discomfort to nonsmokers.
 This article is adopted for the purpose of protecting the public health, safety, comfort and general welfare of the people of the Town of Grand Chute, especially recognizing the health interests of nonsmokers, who constitute a majority of the population.

 Smoking ban adopted.
 The Town hereby adopts, by reference, the provisions of § 101.123, Smoking prohibited, Wis.
 Stats., pertaining to the statewide smoking ban as of July 5, 2010.

 Inspection and enforcement.
-The Town of Grand Chute Police Department shall have the power to enter any premises subject to the smoking ban under state law to ascertain whether the premises is in compliance with this section and take appropriate enforcement action pursuant to § 101.123, Wis.
-Stats.
+The Town of Grand Chute Police Department shall have the power to enter any premises subject to the smoking ban established by this section to ascertain whether the premises is in compliance with, and to take appropriate enforcement action pursuant to, this section.